BIDDINGTON'S--Content INDEX BIDDINGTON'S Home & Search

 ABOUT THIS FEATURE

-The thrill of the auction is over--for the moment.
-With art & antiques, pleasure also comes from acquiring the specialized knowledge involved in their preservation.
-Even experienced collectors may not know exactly how to care for fine art.
-At BIDDINGTON'S, upmarket, online art auctions & art gallery, our in-house oracle on fine art preservation and restoration procedures is Augusta Biddington.
+With fine objects, pleasure derives not only from ownership but also from acquiring the specialized knowledge involved in their conservation.
+Even experienced collectors may not know exactly how to care for their delicate valuables.
+At BIDDINGTON'S, upmarket, online art auctions & art gallery, our in-house oracle on preservation and restoration procedures is Augusta Biddington.
 Mrs. Biddington is an old hand at old things.
-Unfortunately, Mrs. Biddington is no longer able to provide answers to specific questions.
+This archived feature was first published in 1998.
+Mrs. Biddington is no longer able to provide answers to specific questions.